Kagamashi/terraform-modules/aks/README.md

 ### Add-ons

-- You can expand this module to enable other add-ons (OMS Agent, Azure Policy, etc.) by adding more input variables and dynamic blocks.
+- You can expand aks module to enable other add-ons (OMS Agent, Azure Policy, etc.) by adding more input variables and dynamic blocks.